Course Syllabus Policy

-- A statement indicating how the student's final grade will be determined, including any minimum requirements.
-Beginning in Fall 2010, WIU will utilize plus-minus grading in undergraduate courses.
-It is imperative that students clearly understand how their final grades will be determined.
+- A statement indicating how the student's final grade will be determined, including any minimum requirements, and grading schemas.
+With the plus-minus grading in undergraduate courses, it is imperative that students clearly understand how their final grades will be determined.

 - Outside work required (readings, web searches, field experiences, trips, etc.), if any.